 AQVAE SALVIAE

-The text could refer to a well near the temple, and there may be a connection between the expression Salvia and C. Fulvius Salvis.
+HERCLI SACThe text could refer to a well near the temple, and there may be a connection between the expression Salvia and C. Fulvius Salvis.
 On the front may have been a relief of a seated male figure, largely removed when the altar was reused in the mithraeum (at that occasion a large hole was made).
 It may have been a depiction of Hercules.
 The back was decorated with an oak-wreath.
 The altar may have been made during the reign of Augustus.
 A well was found between the temple and building 4.
-It stopped functioning in the Trajanic period.
+In 2024 many objects were found inside, such as terracotta and glass vessels, lamps, fragments of marble, burnt animal bones and nuts.
+The objects have been dated to the late first - second century AD.
+They seem to testify to ritual banquets.

 In the centre of the pronaos is a marble altar dedicated to the deus invictus Hercules by Hostilius Antipater, Praefectus Annonae around 290 AD.
 This is a reused base, with an older inscription on the back referring to a statue of Publius Flavius Priscus.
 There may be a link with Emperor Maximianus Herculius (286-305 AD), who had a special connection with Hercules: